studium-inexorabile/GeneticAlgorithmConceptProject/README.md

-# TestScripts
+# GeneticAlgorithmConceptProject

 Scripts for creation and evaluation of mock test.

-Run 'geneticAlgorithm.js' with either (low, low-medium, medium, high-medium, high) as a command line argument to run GA on test in test.json.
+Run 'geneticAlgorithmRunBig.js' or 'geneticAlgorithmRun.js' with either (low, low-medium, medium, high-medium, high) as a command line argument to run GA on test in testBig.json or test.json.